Equidistribution from Fractals: Introduction

 \begin{thm} Let $\mu\in\mathcal{M}$ be a measure generating a non-trivial $S$-ergodic distribution $P\in\mathcal{D}$, and let $n\in\mathbb{N}$, $n\ge 2$.
 If $\Sigma(P,S)$ does not contain a non-zero integer multiple of $1/\log n$, then $\mu$ is pointwise $n$-normal.
 Furthermore, the same is true for $f\mu$ for all $f\in\diff^{1}(\mathbb{R})$. \end{thm}

-Note that the non-triviality assumption means that the theorem does not apply to measures supported on zero-dimensional sets.
+The non-triviality assumption means that the theorem does not apply to measures supported on zero-dimensional sets.
 This limitation is intrinsic to our methods.

 The hypotheses of the theorem may seem restrictive, since general measures do not generate any distribution, let alone an ergodic one satisfying the spectral condition.
 However, ``natural'' measures arising in dynamics, fractal geometry or arithmetic, very often do generate an $S$-ergodic distribution (see e.g. \cite{Gavish11, Hochman12, Hochman12b} for many examples), and the important hypothesis becomes the spectral one.
-It is possible to formulate a version that applies to measures which do not generate a distribution in the above sense, but the result is less useful.
+It is possible to formulate a version of the theorem that applies to measures which do not generate a distribution in the above sense, but the result is less useful.
 See remark at the end of Section \ref{sub:proof-of-WM-case}.
 In Section \ref{sec:refinements} we give some stronger versions of the theorem which are used in some of the later applications.

 Finally, note that the theorem is not a characterization, and the presence of $k/\log n$ in the pure point spectrum of $P$ does not rule out pointwise $n$-normality.
-Indeed, if we translate an arbitrary measure by a uniformly random distance, it almost surely will become pointwise normal in every base, irrespective of the behavior of its scenery (see also Theorem \ref{thm:analytic-images-of-ssms} below).
+Indeed, if a measure is translated by a random, uniformly chosen distance, then the sceneries are not affected, but almost surely the measure becomes pointwise normal in every base (see also Theorem \ref{thm:analytic-images-of-ssms} below).
 It is worth mentioning though that the canonical example of a measure that is \textit{not} pointwise $n$-normal is that of a singular measure on $[0,1]$ invariant and ergodic for $x\mapsto nx\bmod 1$.
 For such $\mu$, the first author showed in \cite{Hochman12} that, when the entropy is positive, the generated distribution indeed has a multiple of $1/\log n$ in its spectrum.

 There is some interest also in expansions of numbers in non-integer bases.
 Following R\'{e}nyi \cite{Renyi57}, for $\beta>1$ we define the $\beta$-expansion of $x\in [0,1)$ to be the lexicographically least sequence $x_n\in\{0,1,\ldots,\lceil\beta-1\rceil\}$ such that $x=\sum_{n=1}^\infty x_n\beta^{-n}$.
 This sequence is obtained from the orbit of $x$ under $T_\beta:x\mapsto\beta x\bmod 1$ in a manner similar to the integer case.
 It is known that $T_\beta$ has a unique absolutely continuous invariant measure, called the Parry measure, and we shall say that $x$ is $\beta$-normal if under $T_\beta$ it equidistributes for this measure.